 What to do in Aarhus Part 1

-So hop along with me, as I will take you around Aarhus in 3 blog posts “What to do in Aarhus”.
+So hop along with me, as I will take you around in 3 blog posts “What to do in Aarhus”.

 1. Marselisborg Castle and Beach

 The beach is right across and you can take a walk around the docks and either enjoy a bite to eat or a warm cup of coffee if it is windy.
-Or for all I know you will take a bath.

 2. Moesgaard Museum and Strand

-Moesgaard Strand is the connected beach with Marselisborg Beach.
+Moesgaard Strand is the beach connected with Marselisborg Beach.

 3. Deer Park